 Access AgLanta (pilot) is a team effort with the City of Atlanta’s One Atlanta Office, rideshare provider Lyft, Wholesome Wave Georgia, Georgia Farmers Market Association, Community Farmers Markets, local food markets, and community organizations to overcome fresh food access challenges and provide affordable access to fresh, healthy food options for low-income families in Atlanta.
 The six-month pilot will provide 300 families with 8 subsidized rideshare fees per month, to or from participating food markets.
-Participants who shop at designated farmers markets will be able to take full advantage of Wholesome Wave Georgia's Georgia Fresh for Less program whereby SNAP recipients can double their benefits for fruits and vegetables.
+Participants who shop at designated farmers markets will be able to take full advantage of Wholesome Wave Georgia's Georgia Fresh for Less program whereby participants, including SNAP recipients, can double their benefits for fruits and vegetables.

 For more information about how you can participate in the Access AgLanta initiative, contact AccessAgLanta@wholesomewavegeorgia.org

 Here’s the Access AgLanta Map of eligible Farmers Markets and grocery outlets.